 Pictured are the team shortlisted for HSJ Safety Award, for the Sefton Pressure Ulcer Reminder (SPUR) Wheel.

-- Aim for zero deterioration of grade 2 and 3 pressure ulcers for patients whilst under our care
+Aim for zero deterioration of category 2 and 3 pressure ulcers for patients

-- Raise awareness by training for managing pressure ulcers in the mental health inpatient wards
+Raise awareness of training for managing pressure ulcers across all wards.